moorepants/eme185/content/pages/memos.rst

 - The organized target specifications (appendices).
 - Reflections on the process and the results.

-Memo 4: Concept Selection [Due: {{ DUE_DATES['mem_04'].strftime('%A, %b %-d, %Y') }}]
+Memo 4: Selection and Architecture [Due: {{ DUE_DATES['mem_04'].strftime('%A, %b %-d, %Y') }}]
 ===================================================================================================

 The purpose of this memo is to show that you have narrowed down your concepts and have a solution that you want to move forward with.
 Ideally, you have one concept at this point, but if not, you should be down to a very minimal set of choices and have a strong justification as to why you are having a hard time deciding.
-Finally, you should show that your selected concept has a very high probability of meeting your target specs and solving your problem.
+It should be evident that your selected concept has a very high probability of meeting your client's needs and solving your problem.

 Suggestions of what to include:

-- A detailed description of your selected concept.
+- A description of your selected concept.
-- Proof that indicates this concept will meet all or most of your target specifications.
-If it doesn't meet all of them, justification as to why is needed.
+- The product architecture of your selected concept.
+- Evidence that the concept will meet the client's needs.
 - Justification for your elimination of the abandoned concepts.
-- A description of your selection process to document why you ended up with the selected choice.
-- Any screening or scoring charts/tables/graphs, etc.
+- Documentation of your selection process in the form of any screening or scoring charts/tables/graphs, etc.